New directions for deep learning in cancer research through concept explainability and virtual experimentation.

 Limitations of Deep Learning

 However, the potential of DL in cancer research is fundamentally limited because it is purely descriptive and, in many cases, a black-box system.
+Additionally, DL is currently disjoint from the vast amount of biological mechanistic knowledge in cancer research and from the world of experimentation.

 In NADIR, I will close this gap.
-My hypothesis is that DL models can not only make predictions but can be used to verify existing biological knowledge and to make new mechanistic discoveries.
+My hypothesis is that DL models can not only make predictions but can also be used to verify existing biological knowledge and to make new mechanistic discoveries.

 The main tools that allow me to address this are: